When you suffer injury as a result of someone else’s negligence, you deserve compensation.

 What Happens If I Miss the Filing Deadline?

 If you file a personal injury or wrongful death claim after the statute of limitations has expired, the defendant will likely file a motion to dismiss the case.
 The trial court will grant the motion unless you can show that an exception applies.
+Missing the Ohio statute of limitations negligence timeframe will almost always result in dismissal unless a valid exception applies.

 What Exceptions Apply to the Ohio Negligence Statute of Limitations?